vert-x3/vertx-codetrans/README.md

 * Groovy
 * JavaScript

 ## Todo

 - codegen propeties for projection
 - handle case for handlers that are not the last parameter (MUST)
 - handle parenthesized expression in String concat : `1 + (2 + "_")` is rewritten as `1 + ("${2}_")` instead of ???
 - try to find something for Ruby postfix increment/decrement (is that even possible?)
+- test lambda/proc non last arg
+- groovy -> have last lambda to be like in ruby syntax